King Danjong Explained | The History Behind The King's Warden

 King Danjong was the sixth king of the Joseon Dynasty.
 He became king in 1452 when he was only 12 years old.

-Because he was so young, the government was mostly controlled by powerful ministers.
-This made the political situation very unstable.
+Because he was so young, the government was largely controlled by powerful ministers.
+This made the political situation unstable and dangerous.

 ⚔️ A Struggle for Power

-Prince Suyang eventually became King Sejo, and the young king Danjong was forced to give up the throne.
+Prince Suyang later became King Sejo, and the young King Danjong was forced to give up the throne.

-This event is remembered as one of the most dramatic power struggles in Korean history.
+This remains one of the most dramatic and heartbreaking power struggles in Korean history.

 🏞️ Life in Exile